prantlf/v-yaml/README.md

 ### unmarshal_file[T](path string, opts UnmarshalOpts) !T

 Loads the contents of a text file in the YAML format and unmarshals it to an instance of `T`.
-See [jsany] for more information about the `Any` type and the `UnmarshalOpts` struct.
+See [jany] for more information about the `Any` type and the `UnmarshalOpts` struct.

 ```go
 struct Config {